GODinho211/RestAPIGeneric/README.md

 As a login entity(Client) you must receive a token that allows you to access different resources

+As a user you can see the products and their details.
+In the future, you will be able to filter search results

 All product and user data is stored in a local database.

-tecnologias usadas: Java, Springboot, SQL
+technologies used: Java, Springboot, SQL